 I received the first dose of the AstraZeneca vaccine.
 What do I do about my second dose?

 Ontario announced that it will follow the new National Advisory Committee on Immunization (NACI) recommendations on vaccine interchangeability.
 Individuals who received a first dose of the AstraZeneca vaccine may receive a second dose of either AstraZeneca, Moderna or Pfizer with a dose interval of 12 weeks.
 The rate of vaccine-induced thrombotic thrombocytopenia in individuals who receive a second dose of AstraZeneca is approximately one in 600,000.
 Individuals who received a first dose of an mRNA vaccine (Pfizer or Moderna) should receive the same vaccine for their second dose.
 If the same one is unavailable for the second dose, the vaccines may be used interchangeably.
 Read the province’s news release.

 We will update you as soon as we have information.
 You can also check the provincial and our local public health unit website.

 Please book your vaccination appointment as soon as you are eligible.

+Please remember – our office is open to you, by phone or in person to answer any vaccination questions.
 We are here to help keep you safe and get through this pandemic together.